Euan-M-Campbell/Euan-M-Campbell/README.md

 - First Class Honours BSc in Computer Science
 - Two internships at SAS, contributing to the Visual Investigator platform as an Angular front-end developer
-- Early engineer at Trismik (University of Cambridge spin-out), where I designed and built **Scorebook**, a Python library for LLM evaluation and benchmarking
+- Early engineer at Trismik, where I designed and built **Scorebook**, a Python library for LLM evaluation and benchmarking

 ---